Have you ever been baffled by your overreaction to something trivial?

 - Do my feelings tell me something about what I value?

-- Are my values in keeping with the teachings of scripture?
+- As a Christian woman, are my values in keeping with the teachings of God’s Word?

 A gift to help you sort out your emotions